-An essential step in prostate cancer screening is the transrectal ultrasound-guided prostate biopsy (TRUS PBx)^[4].
+An essential step in prostate cancer screening is the transrectal ultrasound-guided prostate biopsy (TRUS PBx) [4].
 This section compares the anaesthetic effects of 10 ml of 2% lignocaine administered via apical infiltration versus 10 ml of 2% intrarectal xylocaine gel (IXG) instilled before the biopsy.
 Pain levels during probe insertion, the biopsy procedure, 30 minutes post-biopsy, and three days after the procedure were evaluated using the Wong-Baker FACES Pain Rating Scale (WBFPRS).
 According to Figure 1, pain during probe insertion was most frequently rated at Pain Scale 2 in both Group 1 (67.4%) and Group 2 (66%), indicating that both groups experienced relatively mild pain.
-A study by Guo et al., involving 148 patients, found no significant differences in pain scores between groups receiving intrarectal topical anaesthesia (ITA) and apical periprostatic nerve block (PNB) during probe insertion^[2].
-Similarly, Cevik et al. found mild to moderate pain during periprostatic block after the probe insertion, which supports the idea that both ITA and PNB can minimise pain during this phase ^[5].
+A study by Guo et al., involving 148 patients, found no significant differences in pain scores between groups receiving intrarectal topical anaesthesia (ITA) and apical periprostatic nerve block (PNB) during probe insertion [2].
+Similarly, Cevik et al. found mild to moderate pain during periprostatic block after the probe insertion, which supports the idea that both ITA and PNB can minimise pain during this phase [5].
 These findings support the view that the pain of prostate biopsy is minimal and can be reduced with appropriate anaesthesia.

-Pain Scale 4 (44.3%) and Pain Scale 2 (40.4%), while Group 2 had Pain Scale 6 (46.2%) and Pain Scale 4 (37.5%) as the most frequent responses.
+In this study, WBFPRS for pain during biopsy (Figure 3) shows that Group 1 had the highest percentage of patients reporting Pain Scale 4 (44.3%) and Pain Scale 2 (40.4%), while Group 2 had Pain Scale 6 (46.2%) and Pain Scale 4 (37.5%) as the most frequent responses.
 This suggests that Group 1 experienced less pain during the biopsy compared to Group 2.
-The pain experienced during the procedure is believed to be caused by the interaction of the biopsy needle with sensory nerves in the prostate capsule ^[1].
+The pain experienced during the procedure is believed to be caused by the interaction of the biopsy needle with sensory nerves in the prostate capsule [1].
 The inferior hypogastric plexus is the source of the prostate's autonomic nerve supply, and pain results when the needle contacts these nerves during the biopsy.
-The fact that apical infiltration with 2% lignocaine was found to be more effective than intrarectal anaesthesia (ITA) in reducing pain during the biopsy supports the previous studies suggesting that PNB offers superior analgesia6; PNB is now considered the gold standard for TRUS-guided prostate biopsy ^[7].
-Post-biopsy pain (Figure 4) was also lower in Group 1, with the WBEPRS showing a maximum frequency for Pain Scale 0.
+The fact that apical infiltration with 2% lignocaine was found to be more effective than intrarectal anaesthesia (ITA) in reducing pain during the biopsy supports the previous studies suggesting that PNB offers superior analgesia6; PNB is now considered the gold standard for TRUS-guided prostate biopsy [7].